 The "Friday Night Lights" are big in these parts, Badger Pride can be seen throughout the community, in the orange and black gear at many local eateries and businesses.
 McCamey's twin orange watertowers blaze with Badger Heads that can be seen from miles away.

-A repurposed Drive-In Theater sign greets visitors, the other side reads: “Our town is so small, we had to borrow a horse to make a one horse town”.
-McCamey is not only abundant in oil & wind, it's also known for its rich reserve of humor & community spirit.
+A re-purposed Drive-In Theater sign welcomes visitors, the flip side reads: “Our town is so small, we had to borrow a horse to make a one horse town”.
+You'll find McCamey's borrowed horse resting at 2nd and Burleson, on 385 South.